Learning Analytics Projects

-Although learning analytics is still an emerging discipline in higher education, a variety of approaches have been piloted on campus over the past five years.
-With the campus migration to Canvas, our participation in the Unizin Consortium and emerging data policy, new opportunities are arising.
-Evaluation Design & Analysis collaborates with the Learning Analytics Roadmap Committee (LARC), Vice Provost for Teaching & Learning and others on the following learning analytics projects.
+Learning analytics continues to gain interest and demonstrate value in higher education.
+A variety of approaches have been piloted on campus over the past decade.
+Opportunities continue to arise with the university’s migration to Badger Analytics, our participation in the Unizin Consortium and a new institutional data policy.
+The Learning Analytics Center of Excellence collaborates with the Data Empowered Educational Practices (DEEP) Executive Committee, the Vice Provost for Teaching & Learning and others on the following learning analytics projects.
+Close collaboration with stakeholders is a central component of our project approach.

 Learner Engagement Analytics Dashboard (LEAD)

 Planning and design for the course-level dashboard began in early 2018 with a series of faculty interviews and discussions, to obtain direct feedback about instructor analytics needs.
-The dashboard has been prototyped, reviewed and will be developed to provide these visualizations in Tableau:
+The dashboard has been available enterprise wide since the fall of 2020, and includes three visualizations in Tableau:

 - Heat Map: Shows when students are active in the course